Quiri/quiri.github.io/_posts/2015-08-29-elasticsearch-and-the-german-federal-office-for-information-security.markdown

 }
 {% endhighlight %}

-Note: bindhost is what does the magic here.
+Note: bind_host is what does the magic here.

 Also, if you´re using Elasticsearch as a service, don´t forget to restart it with: